avo-hq/docs.avohq.io/docs/2.0/common/file_options_common.md

 :::option `direct_upload`
 <LicenseReq license="pro" />

-If you have large files and you don't want to overload the server with uploads you can use the `direct_upload` feature which will upload the file directly to your cloud provider.
+If you have large files and don't want to overload the server with uploads, you can use the `direct_upload` feature, which will upload the file directly to your cloud provider.

 ```ruby
 field :cover_video, as: :file, direct_upload: true